0v3rst33r/restify-abstract-config/README.md

 }
 ```

-Ensure that the above `setup` function is called again as follows eg:
+Ensure that the above `setup` function is called again eg:

 ```javascript
 // $PROJECT_ROOT/server.js